 You can look back at the outcomes of your decisions.
 Reflect on this for a moment.
 Think about some of the calls you made that were spot on – and some of the calls you made that were far from spot on.
 What factors influenced those decisions?
 What are some of your biases and blind spots that have reduced the effectiveness of your informal personality assessments over the years?
 Also, what are your strengths in this area?
 Under what circumstances are you especially good at judging others?

-Informal personality assessment is incredibly important in talent evaluation at every level.
+Informal personality assessment is critical in talent evaluation at every level.
 Every leadership decision, every personal decision, large and small, is influenced by how we assess and understand others.
 Trust your gut instincts, but also reflect on your experiences.
 Be aware of your mistakes – and what led to them.
 You are probably already really good at this, but you can get better still!